-Why is democracy so important?
-Most products and services are provided by several corporations.
-If you don’t like the products and services of one corporation, you can choose another.
+Why is democracy important?
+Most products and services are provided by corporations.
+If you don’t like the products and services of one corporation, you can often choose another.
 But governments face little competition.
-And so the way to make governments provide a better service to their citizens is giving citizens the final say.
+A way to make governments provide a better service to their citizens is giving citizens a say.

 Many states claim to be democratic but they do not adhere to some of the principles of democracy.
 There may be some disagreement with regard to the details or how to weigh one principle against another when they conflict, but in general democratic societies have come to agree on them.
 The most important principles are listed below.